onlinecity/gatewayapi-docs/docs/rest.rst

    :synopsis: Send a new SMS

    The root element can be either a dict with a single SMS or a list of SMS'es.
+   You can send data in JSON format, or even as http form data or query args.

    :<json string class: Default "bulk".
 The message class to use for this request.
 If specified it must be the same for all messages in the request.
    :<json string message: The content of the SMS, *always* specified in UTF-8 encoding, which we will transcode depending on the "encoding" field.
 The default is the usual :term:`GSM 03.38` encoding.